 Toyota is carrying out a variety of activities in accordance with the Toyota Biodiversity Guidelines.

-To its own forest site in Odai Town, Taki District of Mie Prefecture, Toyota has introduced automobile manufacturing expertise to the forest site for forest management, such as cultivating water sources and providing other functions which benefit the public.
+To its own forest site in Odai Town, Taki District of Mie Prefecture, Toyota has introduced automobile manufacturing expertise for management, such as soil and water conservation* and providing other functions which benefit the public.
 We are also conducting programs to learn about forestry and the deep relationship between the forest and human beings fully using the nature properties of Miyagawa region which has the history of timber industry.